lambdaclass/concrete/ROADMAP.md

     should summarize the binary workflow and point to the ProofKit guide, but they must not be the source of truth for agents using only an installed binary.
+5a.
+Keep AI/agent assurance guidance aligned with the implemented proof surface.
+    `docs/SPARK_CLASS_ASSURANCE.md` is the current design-target guide for
+    agents: it tells Claude/Codex-style tools which assurance annotations are implemented today, which are future-only, and which replay commands must validate a claim.
+When loop invariants, frame/dependency contracts, ghost/spec code, or package evidence land, update this guide in the same commit as the feature and add at least one agent-facing example of the intended suggestion pattern.
 6. Add MCP only after the CLI/JSON/stub/workspace surfaces are stable.
 The MCP server should wrap the binary rather than duplicate logic, exposing resources such as `concrete://prove/<fn>/obligations`, `concrete://proofkit/lemmas`, and